-This Short Annapurna Base Camp Trek trekking package of 6 days is the shorter version of Classic Annapurna Base Camp trekking, designed for trekkers short on time.
-It offers views of the breathtaking mountain vistas including Annapurna (8091m), Gangapurna (7454m), Machhapuchhre (6997m), Lamjung (6983m), Hiunchuli (6441m) and more; same as the classic ABC trek.
+This Short Annapurna Base Camp Trek trekking package of 5 days is the shorter version of Classic Annapurna Base Camp trekking, designed for trekkers short on time.
+It offers views of the breathtaking mountain vistas including Annapurna First (8091m), Gangapurna (7454m), Machhapuchhre (6997m), Lamjung (6983m), Hiunchuli (6441m) and more; same as the classic ABC trek.
 The Base Camp is built on the glacial moraine directly beneath the ring of towering peaks: between Annapurna South and Machhapuchhare as seen from Pokhara.

 The trail of Annapurna Base Camp trekking package climbs from village to village – with plenty of places for tea.
-This opens up the opportunity to closely interact with and experience the indigenous culture and lifestyle of the locals, including the Gurung, Magar and Thakali people.
+This opens up the opportunity to closely interact with and experience the indigenous culture and lifestyle of the locals, including the Gurung, Magar and people.
 Along steeper sections it is well stepped.
 Above Chhomrong, the pace slows, the paths steepen and, towards the entrance to the Sanctuary, forests give way to alpine scrub as the peaks come into full view.

 First comes the Machhapuchhare base camp, which lies some two stiff hours before ABC ( 4130m/13,550ft), but the sheer drama of the entrance to this gigantic basin is amazing.
 The walk continues as the ice peaks begin to enclose you; clouds often obscures view from 9 am but sunset and sunrise offer stupendous photography opportunities.